-The Discharger shall monitor groundwater quality if required by the NOA.
-Consistent with the Business and Professions Code, groundwater monitoring reports, well construction workplans, etc. shall be prepared under the supervision of a California licensed civil engineer or geologist.
+The Discharger shall monitor groundwater quality in the three groundwater monitoring wells (MW-1, MW-2, and MW-3).
+Consistent with the Business and Professions Code, groundwater monitoring reports, well construction work plans, etc. shall be prepared under the supervision of a California licensed civil engineer or geologist.
 Prior to construction of any groundwater monitoring wells, the Discharger shall submit plans and specifications to the Regional Water Board's staff for review and approval.
 Once installed, all monitoring wells designated as part of the monitoring network shall be sampled and analyzed according to the schedule below.